EVORA-project/evora-ontology/models/docs/CommonName.md

   sourceOfInformation:
     name: sourceOfInformation
     description: The name of the origin from which knowledge is obtained.
-This can include any entity that provides information
+This can include any entity that provides information.
     title: source of information
     close_mappings:
     - wdp:P248